Antifungal Dose Calculator

 Total Course Dose (mg) = Daily Dose (mg/day) × Treatment Duration (days)

-These formulas ensure that the medication is delivered effectively throughout the treatment period, accounting for the patient's size and the prescribed frequency and duration.
+These formulas ensure that medication is delivered effectively throughout the treatment period, accounting for patient size, administration frequency, and total course length.

-💡 For other weight-based medication calculations for pets, our Diuretic Dose Calculator can assist veterinarians in precisely managing fluid balance.
+💡 For other weight-based medication calculations for pets, our Diuretic Dose Calculator can assist clinicians in precisely managing fluid balance.

 Dosing an Antifungal for a Canine Patient: A Scenario

-Based on these calculations, the dog will receive a single dose of 420 mg once daily, totaling 5,880 mg over the 14-day treatment course.
+Based on these calculations, the dog receives a single dose of 420 mg once daily, totaling 2,940 mg per week and 5,880 mg over the 14-day treatment course.

 💡 When assessing a pet's overall health during illness, understanding critical physiological metrics is important.
 Our Shock Index Calculator provides insights into circulatory status.